airbornemint/InterventionEvaluatR-WebUI/WebUI/readme.md

 The current process for updating InterventionEvaluatR used by web UI is:

 1. Merge the changes you are interested in into the `web-ui` branch in InterventionEvaluatR repository
-2. With the WebUI.Rproj open, update InterventionEvaluatR to the latest on the `web-ui` branch using `devtools::install_github("weinbergerlab/InterventionEvaluatR", "web-ui")`
+2. With the WebUI.Rproj open, update InterventionEvaluatR to the latest on the `web-ui` branch using `devtools::install_github("weinbergerlab/InterventionEvaluatR", "web-ui")`.
+Note that these versions work: InterventionEvaluatR-WebUI commit 47fa32cb; InterventionEvaluatR commit 6acc2c07
 3. You can now run the web UI locally with the updated InterventionEvaluatR.
 4. When you are satisfied with the results, run `packrat::snapshot()` to record the new version InterventionEvaluatoR R in packrat
 5. Commit the changes to `packrat.lock` that were made by running `packrat::snapshot()`